Contubernium: Between two slaves

 It was possible for contubernium to exist between two slaves with different owners, but the clearest evidence occurs within a household.
 During most of the Republican and Imperial eras, free Roman women had the right as citizens to own property and retained their property rights within marriage.
 The mistress of the house would have her own staff, and many of the household's female slaves are likely to have been hers.
 Documented examples of couples in which each is affiliated with a different gens (extended family or clan) suggest that the two slaves might still belong to the same household or estate, one in the possession of the male head of household as dominus and the other of his wife as domina.

 Contubernium thus was normally a cohabiting relationship between two slaves within the same household.
-In the records kept by well-to-families concerned with lineage, the contubernia of slaves were acknowledged along with family births, deaths, and manumissions.
+In the records kept by well-to-do families concerned with lineage, the contubernia of slaves were acknowledged along with family births, deaths, and manumissions.
 Arranged marriage was common among Romans of any status, and at least some contubernia would have been arranged by the owner.
 A Greek novel of the 2nd century AD has a fictional domina forcing a slave girl she's jealous of to serve as the wife of an enslaved goatherd.
 The paterfamilias would have retained the right to break up contubernia, just as a father might seek to dissolve the marriage of his son or daughter against their will, but the agricultural writers in particular thought that an attachment to family and home made workers more stable and productive.
 When cases about breaking up families came to juridical attention, the jurists tended toward keeping spouses, parents and children, and even siblings together.
 But neither the protections nor liabilities of Roman law on marriage applied to contubernales; for example, a contubernalis could not be prosecuted for adultery.